Artwork

 - Object Description

-- This work is made of 8 pinhole camera photographs depicting the shoreline and foliage of Cadboro Bay in Victoria, BC, where Black settlers from San Francisco landed after fleeing the fugitive slave law of 1850.
+- This work is made of 8 photographs depicting the shoreline and foliage of Cadboro Bay in Victoria, BC, where Black settlers from San Francisco landed after fleeing the fugitive slave law of 1850.
 The Bay is also the ancestral land of the Lekwungen Checkonien people, as was known as Sungayka prior to the migrants' arrival.
-The wall vinyl is about Emancipation Day picnics held there.
+The wall vinyl is about Emancipation Day picnics held there every August 1.

 8 framed gelatin silver prints